Back to Blog

 */

-Now that we have our protobuf written, we have to do the work of loading this protobuf into our desired target language -- in this case, JavaScript.
-Just like any other file, the .proto file must be compiled into JavaScript before we can interact with it meaningfully.
+Now that we have our protobuf written, we have to do the work of loading this protobuf into our desired target language – in this case, JavaScript.
+Just like any other file, the .proto files must be compiled into JavaScript before we can interact with them meaningfully.

 But before we do that, we need to install our two dependencies.
 Open up a new workspace in your favorite IDE with Node.js installed, and let’s run the terminal commands: